-At a relatively early stage of their career, Kellogg MSMS students will also need greater career support, and Kellogg ensures that through its personalized support structure.
+At a relatively early stage of their career, Kellogg school of management MSMS students will also need greater career support, and Kellogg ensures that through its personalized support structure.

 Kellogg, too, recognizes that this program is not really a substitute for an MBA, and this is why it offers Russell Fellows the option to come back later (after working for a few years) for a one-year MBA from Kellogg.

 The Kellogg Russell Fellows MSMS is therefore ideal for someone who wishes to move to the business side of work, gain strong global exposure and a great brand on his/her resume, and then come back later for an MBA from a top school.
 For this reason, the MSMS does seem like a great option.

 GyanOne has helped more than 200 college seniors to apply to and get accepted to top Masters in Management programs, and other young leader programs such as Yale Silver Scholars, HBS 2+2, and ISB YLP.Contact us today at +91.989.983.1738 or click here to know more.

 Comparing the Kellogg MSMS with HBS 2+2 and Yale SS